donkirkby/chess-kit/docs/rules.md

 of piece you eliminate.

 ### Equipment
-A standard chess set and 32 cards from a standard deck of 52 cards.
-You will use cards to match the chess pieces, as shown in appendix A.
+A standard chess set and a deck of chess cards.
+(See how to turn standard playing cards into chess cards in appendix A.)

 ### Setup
 * One player **stands** the chess pieces in the standard start position.